Community events in Scotland - what’s on

 Community spirit is strong in Scotland.
 Towns and villages all over the country take great pride in the events they host – as a celebration of friendship and true Scottish traditions.

-Traditional highland games with heavy and light events, highland dancing, tug o’ war, caber and pipe bands, plus craft fair, baby show, children’s entertainment, trade stands and fun fair.
+Traditional highland games with heavy and light events, highland dancing, tug o’ war, caber and pipe bands, plus craft fair, children’s entertainment, trade stands and fun fair.

 Come down to East Sands and help us identify as many species as possible within 24 hours.

 27th June 2015, Royal Deeside:

 Come and watch the athletes as they compete in the heavy and light events and listen to the glorious pipe bands.

 The charter to hold the Games was given to the people of Ceres by Robert Bruce in 1314 in recognition of their support at the Battle of Bannockburn.